 - Anne Kallus observed that determination can often trump current skill set for early team members, observing that her experiences in the Peace Corps and as an Adventure Guide did more to prepare her for the entrepreneurial roller coaster than any of her MBA courses.

 - Tim Bonnemann talked about his experiences creating the Web Monday events in Silicon Valley and Germany and how orchestrating volunteer labor and cultivating community energy was good preparation for keeping his team together and on track.
 It also allowed him to build an extended group of colleagues he could call on for help and advice.

 - Hope Hutman talked about increasing community involvement and engagement in theatre.
 Too often lately “community building” is synonymous with aggregating an audience for broadcast messaging and advertising.
 Her focus is to foster interaction among community members and deeper engagement with the plays’ substance.
 See for example slide 23 “what makes your life a living hell?” as a preparation question for a play based on the Tibetan Book of the Dead.

-For more information on earlier “Working for Equity Sessions” see
+Earlier “Working for Equity Sessions”